When you retire, your current level of income will most likely change.

-This may leave you with a lot of questions.
-One of the most obvious things that you may be wondering is how much you can earn as a pensioner before paying tax.
-This can be very important as if you aren’t aware of your allowances, you could end up paying a large tax bill.
+As part of this, you may be wondering: how much can a pensioner earn before paying tax?
+This can be important as, if you aren’t aware of your Personal Allowance or tax rate, you could end up paying a large Income Tax bill in retirement.

 You might also like to read: Best Pension Providers in the UK

 Why might a pensioner need to pay tax?

 There can be many reasons why pensioners may need to be aware of their Income Tax allowances in retirement.